myfirebase/docs/functionalities/storage.md

 You can delete a file with `delete` method specifying the file path.

-> file path is a storage path where the concerned file is located..
+> file path is a storage path where the concerned file is located.

 ##### Example